 He founded Northern Broadsides in 1992 and was the company's artistic director for 25 years until the end of 2017.

-Rutter is directing 'The Two Noble Kinsmen' at the Globe Theatre which opens on 25 May and runs to 30 June.
-He had earlier helmed 'The Captive Queen' from 2 Feb - 4 Mar 2018 at the Globe.
-Other recent credits include: 'Richard III' and 'For Love or Money' (both Northern Broadsides).
+Rutter directed 'The Two Noble Kinsmen' at Shakespeare's Globe Theatre which performed from 25 May to 30 June.
+He had earlier helmed 'The Captive Queen' from 2 Feb - 4 Mar 2018 also at the Globe.
+Other directing credits include: 'Richard III' and 'For Love or Money' (both for Northern Broadsides).

 Film and television